jamsiedaly/autometricsj/README.md

 </dependency>
 ```

-To enable autometrics in your project
+To enable Autometrics in your project
 ```java
 @SpringBootApplication
 @EnableAutometrics